 His proven business and creative acumen at top media firms such as Lionsgate, BBC Studios, DreamWorks and Fox, along with his deep roots in the creative community, make him both a valued media executive as well as a prolific and respected creator of content.
 He works equally well in the television and feature film businesses.

 Currently, McDermott leads a joint venture between Lionsgate Television and BBC Studios, overseeing all aspects of dealmaking, sales, development, production and distribution.
-The companies have sold shows across the television landscape and are in business with A-list talent such as Ben Stiller, Paul Feig, Jenny Bicks and Academy Award-winning actress Melissa Leo.
+The companies have sold shows across the television landscape and are in business with A-list talents such as Ben Stiller, Paul Feig, Jenny Bicks and Academy Award-winning actress Melissa Leo.

 Previously, McDermott and Lorenzo di Bonaventura launched the production company Di Bonaventura Pictures Television.
 In 2017, they completed production on two seasons of the ABC single-camera comedy The Real O’Neals.
 They are currently in post-production on the first season of Jupiter’s Legacy on Netflix – a sprawling epic superhero series based on acclaimed author Mark Millar’s graphic novel, and also have multiple shows in development at broadcast, cable and streaming platforms.